Songs of the Sabbath Sacrifice

 The Songs of the Sabbath Sacrifice, also referred to as the Angelic Liturgy, are a series of thirteen songs, one for each of the first thirteen Sabbaths of the year, contained in fragments found among the Dead Sea Scrolls.
 The Songs were found in 10 fragmentary copies: nine at Qumran (4Q400–407; 11Q17) and one at Masada.
 The dating is difficult to determine, but it is thought to have been written around 100 BCE.

 Although nine copies were found at Qumran, the scroll is not generally believed to be a sectarian document.
 The common sectarian language normally found in the scrolls (such as references to laws applying to the Yahad) is not present in the songs.
 The fact that a copy of the songs was found at Masada suggests this was a widely circulated text and may imply the scrolls were used by other communities; which negates the likelihood of this text being composed at Qumran.
+Earlier theories proposed that the scrolls reached Masada through Qumran sectarians, but more recent DNA analyses of the parchment indicate that the Masada and Qumran copies indeed originated from different sources.
 The songs also use Elohim to refer to God, and the use of that word is extremely rare throughout the other scrolls thought to be sectarian in origin.